 Why they matter:

-These are the sites the search engines trust and the ones customers go to when they want the most accurate information.
+These are the sites search engines trust and the ones customers visit when they want the most accurate information.

 The companies here take your business data and share it with hundreds of smaller sites.